Eric43/tdtk/reports/overview.md

 ## Geocoding the hospital data

 Setting the google api is first as the easiest way to obtain a map with set zoom values.
-If you do not have a google api registerd account, usoing google's api is not possible and an Open Source Map should be used.
+If you do not have a google api registered account, using google's api is not possible and an Open Source Map should be used.
 This will require a bit more calculation using the osm_bb() (open street map bounding box) function to set the upper right and lower left corners of the OSM map call.